b3-exmo/b3-exmo.github.io/docs/Tithing money/index.md

 — _[1899 General Conference Report](https://archive.org/details/conferencereport1899sa/page/28/mode/2up?q=who+has+means)_, archive.org

 **“who has means”** changes the context of this commandment.
 It necessarily excludes those who are impoverished.
-“I plead” does not really sound like it should be equated to “thus saith the Lord”.
+Lorenzo's “I plead” does not really sound like it should be equated to “thus saith the Lord”.

 Also note in the top right corner of that image is year-over-year comparisons of tithing money "paid" in July - September, 1808 - 1809.
 I wonder why they stopped publishing information like that?
+Or, why did they publish it like that in the first place?

 &nbsp;